 12. Suspicions arose that the heist wasn’t a one-man job.

-Years later, a man who called himself Marquis of the Vale of Hell confessed to American reporter Karl Decker that he was the true mastermind behind the theft of Mona Lisa.
-On the condition his story be kept secret until his death, he revealed Perugia was one of three men paid handsomely to snatch her.
+Years later, a man who called himself the Marquis of the Vale of Hell confessed to American reporter Karl Decker that he was the true mastermind behind the theft of the Mona Lisa.
+On the condition his story be kept secret until his death, he revealed Peruggia was one of three men paid handsomely to snatch her.
 This way, the Marquis could sell multiple forgeries of the masterpiece to collectors for exorbitant sums.
 The beauty of the scam was that each buyer would believe they owned the authentic missing Mona Lisa.
 Whether the Marquis was telling the truth or not is still a hotly debated topic around the theft.

-13. Her return inspired a fashion trend.
+13. The Mona Lisa’s return inspired a fashion trend.

 Hales writes in Mona Lisa: A Life Discovered that “Society women adopted the ‘La Joconde look’ [named for the painting’s French title], dusting yellow powder on their faces and necks to suggest her golden complexion and immobilizing their facial muscles to mimic her smile.
 In Parisian cabarets, dancers dressed as La Joconde performed a saucy can-can … Something beyond the painting’s wild popularity had changed.
 The Mona Lisa had left the Louvre a work of art; she returned as a public property, the first mass art icon.”

 14. Mona Lisa’s smile doesn't change, but your mindset does.

 That is-she-or-isn’t-she smile has long fascinated artists and historians.
 But in 2000, Harvard neuroscientist Dr. Margaret Livingstone applied a scientific method to why the Mona Lisa’s smile seems to shift: It’s all about where your focus is and how your brain responds.